-If you install the Lansweeper database under Microsoft SQL Server, the Lansweeper installer automatically creates a SQL user that is used by the Lansweeper scanning service and web console to connect to the database.
+If you install the Lansweeper database under Microsoft SQL LocalDB or Microsoft SQL Server, the Lansweeper installer automatically creates a SQL user that is used by the Lansweeper scanning service and web console to connect to the database.
 The default SQL user is lansweeperuser.
 From Lansweeper version 126.96.36.199 onward, a random password is generated for lansweeperuser.
 For security reasons, this password is not displayed anywhere, so you may want to update it to a custom password of your choice if you intend to connect external tools to the Lansweeper database.

 To change the random database password generated by the Lansweeper installer, do the following:

 - Stop the Lansweeper Server service in Windows Services